 - Share books and read to your baby

-- If you are watching TV with your baby, explain to them what is happening.
+- If you're watching TV with your baby, explain to them what's happening.
 Be mindful not to expose your baby to too much TV time

-If your baby is continuing to use a dummy it is recommended that you try to discontinue its usage from around 6 months as the benefits associated with dummy use start to decline around this time.
+If your baby is continuing to use a dummy it's recommended that you try to discontinue its usage from around 6 months as the benefits associated with dummy use start to decline around this time.

-It is important that you don’t allow your baby to babble when they have their dummy in their mouth.
-If you continue to use a dummy for your baby it is recommended that they only use it for sleep.
+It's important you don’t allow your baby to babble when they have their dummy in their mouth.
+If you continue to use a dummy for your baby it's recommended that they only use it for sleep.

 - Dental problems

 - Stomach and mouth infections